Join our Postgraduate Open Day - Sat 24 June

 Analyses of Clinical Trials, Interpretation and Communication of Trial Findings

-This is a core module on the MSc/PGDip in Clinical Trials programme.
-It is available as an optional module on the PGCert when taken alongside the following modules.
+This short course is available as an optional module on the PGCert when taken alongside the following modules.
 Either:

 • Rationale for Clinical Trials, Key Concepts and Features